-On Easter Sunday, many New York City families enjoy a neighborhood egg hunt or watch the wildly popular Easter bonnet parade and festival.
-And with public school vacation continuing through April 26, Easter is just the beginning of the spring fun afoot in the city.
+On Easter Sunday, many New York City families enjoy a neighborhood egg hunt or watch the wildly popular Easter bonnet parade and festival, which is virtual again this year.
+But there's plenty of other springtime fun to be had, too.

 Latest posts by Andy

 Martin Luther King Jr. Day is peaceful for New York City kids, but it sure isn't boring, with music, storytelling, and volunteer activities all focused on sharing Dr. King's life and legacy with kids.
 Enjoy a Community Day event in Brooklyn, a family poetry workshop, BAM's FREE online Martin Luther King Jr. Day celebration, and more.